Seduction, Suggestion, Psychoanalysis

 Stock item number: 46211

-Philippe Van Haute (†) was professor of philosophical anthropology at the Radboud University Nijmegen, a practising psychoanalyst at the Belgian School for Psychoanalysis and Fellow at Stellenbosch Institute for Advanced Studies, South Africa.
+Philippe Van Haute (†) was professor of philosophical anthropology at the Radboud University Nijmegen, a practising psychoanalyst at the Belgian School for Psychoanalysis and extraordinary professor at the University of Pretoria.